laumujica/laumujica/README.md

 # 💫 About Me:
 🙋‍♀️ Hi!
-Currently, I am focused on creating my projects portfolios to enhance my skills in applying knowledge to real-world situations.
+Currently, I am focused on creating projects for my portfolio, to enhance my skills in applying knowledge to real-world situations.
 Additionally, I am working on a case study for a web application that I am eager to develop from scratch.
 I plan to document my progress on my upcoming blog, which I am also in the process of creating.<br><br>🤩 I'm passionate about both learning and creating.
 These pursuits motivate and define me.
-While I have a strong background in graphic design, I'm currently learning web design as well.<br><br>🍕 Fun fact: I'm a fan of pineapple pizza!
+While I have a strong background in Graphic Design, I'm currently learning Web Design as well.<br><br>🍕 Fun fact: I'm a fan of pineapple pizza!

 ## 🌐 Socials: